a2liu/liu-compiler/ideas.md

   syntax for declaring a path.
 Maybe strings are also paths?
 - Also, format strings are totally possible without having to make the lexer call into the parser, whoever told me it had to be like that was a fucking liar
+- Include async stuff?
+It gets hella slow the more nested async calls there are.
+  Maybe just like, make it easy to do stack manipulation stuff?
+And people can write their own whatevers.
+Or maybe there's no async, and everything is just a normal function call, like Go, but it returns a handle that you can choose to block on if you feel like it.
+We can't really do callbacks because they don't really make sense with threads.
+I guess we bake in an event loop?
+And synchronization primitives for that event loop?
+How else can we do asynchrony?
+- Asynchrony might end up only needing really really simple stuff; I feel like having full on queues and shit for mutexes and whatnot is ridiculous, that you could do dirt simple stuff.
+IDK yet though.